llord1/llord1.github.io/07d-MedicalSurvey.md

 *6. Please indicate if your workplace directly offers patients any formal non-English language assistance programmes.*

+Yes, internal interpreter services are available to patients.

+No, external interpreter services would be recommended.

 *7. Please indicate if a perceived language barrier has ever limited any of your law enforcement interactions.*

 Yes